UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/ukui-control-center/en_US/index.md

 ![Fig. 59 User Experience Program Agreement](image/59.png)

-## Frequently Q&A
+## FAQ
-## Can't start?
+## Can’t start?
 No response when I click the "Control Center" button on the "Start Menu"?
 Press Ctrl+Alt+t on the keyboard to open the command line terminal, type ukui-control-center and then press Enter.
 View error output.
-## Can't change the configuration?
+## Can’t change the configuration?
 After modifying the control state, the control immediately reverts to its pre-modification state?
 It is highly likely that the reason for the above problems is due to a question of authority.
 Use the following methods to fix the problem.
 Open the command line terminal by pressing Ctrl+Alt+t on the keyboard, enter “rm ~/.config/dconf/user” and press Enter to fix the problem.
 Reconfiguration.